-- The Director General held talks with the Foreign Minister of Iran, HE Mohammad Javad Zarif on 7 February 2015.
-They agreed on the importance of continuing the dialogue between the Agency and Iran at all levels.
-The Director General also stressed the need to resolve, as soon as possible, all outstanding issues related to Iran's nuclear programme. - Iran has not provided any explanations that enable the Agency to clarify the two outstanding practical measures, nor has it proposed any new practical measures in the next step of the Framework for Cooperation. - The Agency has continued to undertake monitoring and verification in relation to the nuclear-related measures set out in the Joint Plan of Action (JPA), as further extended. - Since the JPA took effect, Iran has not enriched $UF_6$ above 5% U-235 at any of its declared facilities and all of its stock of $UF_6$ enriched up to 20% U-235 has been further processed through downblending or conversion into uranium oxide. - Enrichment of $UF_6$ up to 5% U-235 has continued at a rate of production similar to that indicated in the Director General's previous reports.
-The amount of such nuclear material that remains in the form of $UF_6$ enriched up to 5% U-235 is 7952.9 kg. - No additional major components have been installed at the IR-40 Reactor and there has been no manufacture and testing of fuel for the reactor. - Iran has continued to provide the Agency with managed access to centrifuge assembly workshops, centrifuge rotor production workshops and storage facilities.
+- The Director General held talks with the Foreign Minister of Iran, HE Mohammad Javad Zarif on 27 April 2015.
+The exchange focused on how to accelerate the resolution of all outstanding issues and on the Agency's monitoring and verification in relation to the nuclear-related measures of the Joint Comprehensive Plan of Action, when agreed and as requested.
+The Director General held follow up talks with the Deputy Foreign Minister of Iran, HE Abbas Araghchi on 14 May 2015. - Iranian and Agency officials held further discussions on the continuation of the implementation of the Framework for Cooperation.
+The Agency and Iran agreed to continue the dialogue and to meet again in the near future. - The Agency has continued to undertake monitoring and verification in relation to the nuclear-related measures set out in the Joint Plan of Action (JPA), as further extended. - Since the JPA took effect, Iran has not enriched $UF_6$ above 5% U-235 at any of its declared facilities and all of its stock of $UF_6$ enriched up to 20% U-235 has been further processed through downblending or conversion into uranium oxide. - Enrichment of $UF_6$ up to 5% U-235 has continued at a rate of production similar to that indicated in the Director General's previous reports.
+The amount of such nuclear material that remains in the form of $UF_6$ enriched up to 5% U-235 is 8714.7 kg. - No additional major components have been installed at the IR-40 Reactor and there has been no manufacture or testing of fuel for the reactor. - Iran has continued to provide the Agency with managed access to centrifuge assembly workshops, centrifuge rotor production workshops and storage facilities.